enricmartos/LearnAndFun/README.md

 " target="_blank"><img src="https://github.com/enricmartos/LearnAndFun/blob/master/public/imagenes/admin_img/Thumbnail.png"
 width="600" height="350" border="10"/></a>

-The project uses MVC as design pattern and its arquitecture is API Rest based.
+The project uses **MVC** as design pattern and its arquitecture is **API Rest** based.
 NodeJS and MongoDB configure the backend side, while Bootstrap is the main framework used on frontend side.
 So, the programming languages involved here are Javascript, CSS and HTML.

 **How to run the application**

 - NodeJS and MongoDB must be already installed in your machine.
-- Open a terminal and run the following command to install all node modules specified in "package.js" file:
+- Open a terminal and run the following command to install all node modules specified in *package.js* file:
 ```
 npm install
 ```